MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 ```
 $ medusa -d
 ```
-You can see there are many modules, but if you want know about a specific module
+You can see there are many modules, but if you want to know about a specific module

 ```
 $ medusa -M ftp -q
 ```
 It will tell you all about ftp modules

-To exploit target using medusa first we need to have wordlist which we can generate using cewl/cupp tools, or we can manually guess namining convention from target services, run web applications.
+To exploit target using medusa first we need to have wordlist which we can generate using cewl/cupp tools, or we can manually guess naming convention from target services, run web applications.

 Basic usage of medusa